 There isn't a statement transaction for a payment or deposit that has been made.
 Why?

 Firstly, ensure that your statement uploads are up-to-date and therefore, all transactions from your bank accounts are in the system.
-Note that ExpensePlus doesn't upload transactions from the day of upload.
+Note that ExpensePlus doesn't upload transactions from the same day if uploading bank statements manually, only from the previous day and before.

 Secondly, please check that the payment or deposit has actually been made.
 For example: